krfshft/admintools/README.md

 As you can see, there is a lot of open space still, that I can fill with buttons.
 That part I expect will happen sooner than later.

 Some aspects of the data completed at a slow pace.
 For instance, the shop inventory buttons, will only add materials and reagents up to the point in the game where I have played to.
 It will take quite a long time before I've covered all of the game's content at my extremely slow pace.
 So things on this page marked with an asterisk are things that aren't complete now for all three supported cores (cmangos, azerothcore, praeviuscore).
 I'll accept PRs that complete this stuff it's just not my priority.

+## Roadmap
+Having clarified my profound lack of a need to ever complete this project, the things I would like to do someday are, in no particular order:

+* I want support cross class skills for skills that have multiple levels.
+Doing that with the code currently would give you rank 10 skills at level 1, which is a bit much, so I want to add a system that only adds spells learnable up to the characters currently level.
+* I want to be able to choose cross class skills and talents.
+Currently all cross class talents are applied automatically on login, but I want to be able to make custom multiclass builds that are different for each character, which makes implementation of the Config panel a blocker for this.